SPFlow/SPFlow/README.md

 # User Guide
 ## Backends

 SPFlow provides two distinct backend representations with one-to-one mappings for models between both.
-Although we strive to implement most of the libraries functionalities in a backend-agnostic way, certain features may only be available in certain backends.
+Although we strive to implement most of the libraries functionalities in a backend-agnostic way, some features may only be available in certain backends.
 See below for more details.

 ### `base` Backend

 The `base` backend uses node-first NumPy representations and serves as the common link between other, more optimized, backends.
 "Node-first" means that all nodes are explicitly modeled and any higher level modules (e.g., layers) use nodes as their most basic building blocks.
 This has two advantages.
 Firstly, prototyping is fast and easy, since the responsibility of computations can simply be handed over to the node implementations.
 Secondly, it allows for the inspection and manipulation of all individual nodes of a model.
 For example, one might want to use alternative evaluation routines for certain types of nodes (e.g., to compute certain statistics of interest or for experimental purposes).
 In this case, it is sufficient to provide an alternative implementation for the node, instead of having to provide alternative routines for any module (node, layer or otherwise) representing or or more nodes of the desired type (see #dispatch for more details).

 ### `torch` Backend